Buy Breakdown Cover

 Witnesses tend to be sympathetic and are willing to provide their contact details but do not presume that they are obligated.
 To be genuine, witnesses must be independent - they must not have any connections to you, or be involved in the incident.

 Before leaving, check for the presence and location of any CCTV cameras and, if possible, establish who is responsible for it.
 You may find this information at the entrance of car parks, for instance.
-Some remote car park operatives are prepared to look for footage that can be used as evidence later.
+Some remote car park operatives are prepared to look for footage that can be used as evidence for the insurance company later.
 Yet, do not presume that you are entitled to this information.

 What to do within 24 hours of the incident